Particular/docs.particular.net/transports/sqs/configuration-options_topics_sqs_[5,).partial.md

 snippet: CustomTopicsMappingsTypeToType

+> [!NOTE]
-NOTE: The types are only used to determine the topic name; subscribers can define dummy empty types to use the strongly typed API shown above.
+> The types are only used to determine the topic name; subscribers can define dummy empty types to use the strongly typed API shown above.

 If the published type is not known at compilation time, the following API can be used: